neutronpy/neutronpy/README.rst

 * Least-Squares fitting (KMPFIT, based on the C-implementation of MPFIT, from the Kapteyn package)
 * And More...

-NeutronPy is developed by David M Fobes in the [Neutron Scattering Group](http://neutrons.phy.bnl.gov/), part of the Condensed Matter Physics & Materials Science Department (CMPMSD) at [Brookhaven National Laboratory](http://www.bnl.gov/), a [US Department of Energy, Office of Basic Energy Sciences](http://science.energy.gov/bes/) funded laboratory.
+NeutronPy is developed by David M Fobes in the `Neutron Scattering Group <http://neutrons.phy.bnl.gov/>`_, part of the Condensed Matter Physics & Materials Science Department (CMPMSD) at `Brookhaven National Laboratory <http://www.bnl.gov/>`_, a `US Department of Energy, Office of Basic Energy Sciences <http://science.energy.gov/bes/>`_ funded laboratory.

 NeutronPy is a work-in-progress (see the roadmap in the wiki for indications of new upcoming features) and as such, still has many bugs, so use at your own risk.
 See the Disclaimer below.
 To report bugs or suggest features see the Contributions section below.